-- 1.1 Elucidate the historical background, literary motifs, and central narratives of the texts composing the Hebrew Bible. - 1.2 Employ sound exegetical and hermeneutical principles when reading and interpreting the texts of the Hebrew Bible. - 1.3 Implement the strategies used in modern historical-critical scholarship, including higher criticism (e.g., form, source, redaction, etc.) and lower criticism (e.g., textual variation, text-types, transmission practices, etc), in the study of the Hebrew Bible. - 1.4 Explain the role and significance that the Hebrew Bible has played in (1) the formation of Judaism and Christianity as major religious systems, (2) the influence it has had on religious devotion and personal piety, and (3) the production of culturally significant artifacts all over the world.
+- 1.1 Elucidate the historical background, literary motifs, and central narratives of the texts composing the New Testament. - 1.2 Employ appropriate exegetical and hermeneutical principles when reading and interpreting the texts of the New Testament. - 1.3 Implement the strategies used in modern historical-critical scholarship, including higher criticism (e.g., form, source, redaction etc.) and lower criticism (e.g., textual variation, text-types, transmission practices, etc), in the study of the New Testament. - 1.4 Explain the role and significance that the New Testament has played in (1) the origin, formation, and develop of the Christian church, (2) the influence it has had historically on religious devotion and personal piety, and (3) the production of culturally significant artifacts as they have appeared all over the world.